katiehuangx/Serious-SQL-Apprenticeship/Data Exploration/Exercises.md

 **Histogram**

-To create Histogram, we have to put our values into buckets and find the counts for each bucket.
+To create Histogram, we have to perform a **Frequency Distribution** whereby we put our values into buckets and get the frequency/counts for each bucket.

 ````sql
 SELECT